aresteban/web-snippets/README.md

 Copy the files as the base the project then code away!

 #### CDN library usage
-Simply uncomment the CDN links and erase what you don't need.
+Simply uncomment the CDN links or just erase what you don't need.